Reading fluency is important! - WHY?

 Make a Difference Today

 Reading isn't just a skill; it's a gateway to knowledge and creativity, and independence.
 Yet, for many children with reading disabilities, this journey can feel like an uphill climb.
 As parents, we know how discouraging it can be to watch our children struggle to decode words or find confidence in their abilities.
 But we also know that perseverance, the right tools, and unwavering support can make all the difference.
+STELLAR provides your children with patience, encouragement, and access to proven tools like Reading Horizons; we help them unlock the joy and confidence that reading brings.

-In Peace and Caring,
+In Peace and Caring.

 Dr. Debbie

-7th Annual African American Read in
+8th Annual African American Read in

 STELLAR's annual celebration of literacy through the African American Read-In is a vibrant and inspiring event that highlights the rich literary contributions of African American authors and storytellers.